dafyddg/CRAFT/README.md

 Frame containing mainly graphs and statistical analyses and comparison of speech signal transformations.

 Methods:
 1. CRAFT: Fundamental frequency (F0, 'pitch') estimation algorithms and parameters.
+Branched.
 2. CR0FT: Comparison of standard F0 estimation parameters RAPT and Praat with S0FT, a simple parametrised F0 tracker.
+Not included at this time.
 3. Amplitude and Frequency modulation demo.
+Not included at this time.
 4. S0FT: FM demodulation with FFT peak, zero-crossing and peak-picking algorithms and combinations.
+Not included at this time.
-5. SoundOps: Demos of Butterworth filters and Fourier and Hilbert transformations.
+5. SoundOps: Demos of Butterworth filters and Fourier and Hilbert transforms.
+Not included at this time.
-Commit change:
+Commit changes:
-README.md extended with GUI and method details.